How to make a 3D Star of David.

 Note: Follow the lines carefully making sure that you do not cut off the fixing tabs on template A.

 The best way to accurately fold the templates is to place a straight edge along the fold lines and then using a ruler, set square or similar gently ease the card up until it is tight to the other straight edge.
-As can be seen in the next picture.
+As shown in the next picture.

 With both templates done carefuly pinch each section to create the 3D effect as shown in the picture below.